 Regardless of an individual’s religious beliefs or their preferred meditation technique, one thing remains clear: Meditation has a potent power to improve one’s life at the mental, physical, and emotional levels.

-Types of Meditation Practice:
+Types of Meditation Techniques:

 For any meditator, of any experience level, developing and strengthening both mindfulness and concentration is vital for practice and will largely determine the beneficial outcomes they obtain from sitting.
 Bhante Gunaratana, a Sri Lankan Buddhist monk and author of Mindfulness in Plain English, tells us: